5l1v3r1/WhatsSpy-Public-wiki/home.markdown

 **Follow [@MaikeldusPro](https://twitter.com/MaikeldusPro) for any updates and/or future news**

-**If you have any problems/information requests you can contact me by email: maikeldus@hotmail.com**
+**If you have any problems/information requests you can contact me by email: maikeldus@hotmail.com** **I have detailed report for journalists about the problem and its solution.**

 ## Installling WhatsSpy Public on your Raspberry Pi/Server/VPS